 Ensure that your comments are accurate, professional, honest, and correlate to the score and description associated with the scoring guide.
-Do not include names and be mindful that:
+Do not include names and be mindful that if requested to do so, they may be made available under the Official Information Act.
+Respond only to what you have been asked to assess.

-- if requested to do so, they may be made available under the Official Information Act. - word limits for comments apply; these clearly display top left of each Comment field.
-Respond only to what you have been asked to assess. - 4.
-When your assessment is complete (you have recorded your assessment rating and comment(s) into all of the fields), click the Submit button. - 5.
+- 4. When your assessment is complete (you have recorded your assessment rating and comment(s) into all of the fields), click the Submit button. - 5.
 A summary dialog displays with your assessment.
-If your recorded answers are satisfactory to you, click the Submit button.
+If your recorded answers are satisfactory to you, click the Save button and then the Submit button.
 If not, click the Back button to return to the Scoring page and modify your assessment.

 The Submit button is not active until all fields are complete.
 Once submitted, the proposal is automatically assigned the status Submitted.